 Thankfully, you can resolve these issues with:

-- Cloud communication technology like softphones and global phone numbers from a cloud phone service provider.
+- Cloud communication technology like remote softphones and global phone numbers from a cloud phone service provider.

 - Video conferencing tools like Zoom, Google Meet.